ankur110/Face-Recognition-TF/README.md

-# Face Recognition with MTCNN, OpenCV, VGG-Face2, and Siamese Model
+# Face Recognition with MTCNN, OpenCV, FaceNet, and Siamese Model

 This repository contains the code and resources for face recognition model.